Learn how to smoke pulled pork on a Camp Chef pellet grill following our detailed instructions and recipe below!

 If this technique looks familiar, its because its very similar to how we firm our 3-2-1 pork ribs back up after removing them from foil too.

-How to Pull the Camp Chef Smoked Pulled Pork
+How to Pull the Pork Butt

 Once you’ve removed the pork butt from the Camp Chef pellet grill and you have let it rest in an aluminum pan for about 20-30 minutes, it’s time to pull that meat!